 The prices are extremely reasonable too; I’ve never paid more than £13 for a starter, main and rice dish on their Early Bird Supper deal (served before 7pm).

 Just LOOK at this menu.
-My favourite dishes include:
+My favourite dishes are:

 The pan-fried tofu rolls with carrot, onions, sprouts and mushrooms.
 These are delicious but huge, so you might want to share with someone.